-Have you ever baked a canned ham recipe?
+Have you ever learned how to make a canned ham recipe?

 When I was a teenager I worked for a large supermarket called Woodys Supermarket.
 It was a wonderful place to work especially at holiday time.
 This was the popular place to be.
-Not only did everyone come here to shop but the surrounding area and many people drove from 100 miles away to shop here on occasion.
+Not only did everyone in the area come here to shop but many people drove from 100 miles away to shop here on occasion.

 Woody was a man way beyond his time.
 He started out with a very small produce stand with the best produce people had ever seen in this area.
 Soon he built a building to house his produce and from this he started adding more items.
 Locals began doing their weekly shopping at his store.
 Eventually Woodys Supermarket housed a pharmacy, meat department, bakery and delicatessen (where the best canned ham recipe was made); then he started building up to make an upstairs.
 In the end, the store had the largest selection of grocery items you can imagine, a meat department like none other, a great bakery, delicatessen, pharmacy and total drug store.